 14. When choosing to lay on your side and sleep, your pillow must help you sleep, not hinder it.
 You need a pillow when you sleep on your side.
 Or something else that will keep your spine in a straight line.
 If you sleep without a pillow, your spine curves at the neck because the width of half of your cranium does NOT equal the same width of your spine to the outside of your shoulder.
 See the disparity?
 You need something under your head to pick it up and line up the vertebrae so your spine stays in a straight line horizontally.

 15. Sleep horizontally.
 What I mean is… your bed, the floor, a lounge chair, whatever it is – really should be horizontal.
 It shouldn’t be angled, tilted to one side, or so soft that the heaviest part of you (your butt) sinks into the surface and collects all the blood for the next eight hours.
 Sleep horizontally.

 17. Drink warm milk.
 For some reason it works.
 Look at breastfeeding babies.
 Half the time they fall asleep AT the source.
-While your milk might not be 98.6°F, it is better warm and it has a relaxing effect due to the tryptophan, an amino acid that acts as a sedative.
+While your milk you heat up in the microwave might not be exactly 98.6°F, it is better warm and it has a relaxing effect due to the tryptophan, an amino acid that acts as a sedative.